 I began to cook more regularly to provide guaranteed bonding time over family dinners, not to mention at least one balanced meal a day for this kid who would just live off chicken nuggets if I’d let her.
 I recruited her younger sister to be involved in the “bring Lee back to herself” mission.

-As my daughter continued to struggle, I gave up trying to make the online counseling service work.
+As my daughter continued struggling with her mental health, I gave up trying to make the online counseling service work.

 I followed a recommendation for a nice—but expensive—therapist on Manhattan’s East Side.
 Luckily, I had savings to dip into to cover the cost.